Madobrick/Mado-s-Nucleus-Utilities/README.md

 # Mado's Nucleus Utilities

-A client-side Hypixel SkyBlock mod for **Crystal Hollows** players (Fabric, Minecraft 26.1.2):
+A client-side Hypixel SkyBlock mod for Nucleus runners.
-Temple waypoints, Bal timer, jackpot celebrations, a crystal-run speedrun timer, and achievements.
+-Temple waypoints, Bal timer, jackpot celebrations, a crystal-run speedrun timer, and achievements.

 ## Trust first: is this safe?